Macworld Editorial Director Jason Snell has created a video describing how to use Join Together.

 - Improves memory management on OS X Mavericks and later

-- Accommodates OS X Yosemite beta and iTunes 12 (caveat: pre-release beta software can be unpredictable)
+- Preliminary support for OS X 10.10 Yosemite beta and iTunes 12 (caveat: pre-release beta software can be unpredictable)

 - Minor fixes and enhancements

 This update is free for all registered users of Join Together 7.x.

 - Macintosh computer running OS X 10.8 (Mountain Lion) or later

 - Gatekeeper Security: Join Together is signed with an authorized Apple Developer ID

 Web mail users (Gmail, and so on): There is a possibility that unsolicited email messages from mesuch as the one containing your registration codewill be re-routed to your spam or junk mailbox.
 As soon as you receive the PayPal confirmation, check these mailboxes for the email containing your registration code.
 Otherwise, if you don't receive your code, let me know; it may take me a day or two to manually send you a code.

 PayPal eCheck: Payments made by PayPal eCheck will take up to 5 business days to clear.
 (Your payment will be by eCheck if you do not have a credit card attached to your PayPal account or your PayPal account is "unverified".)
 As soon as your eCheck clears with PayPal your registration code will be emailed to you.

 If you have any problems, ideas or suggestions, please email me.